Create an Azure Database for MySQL server by using the Azure portal

-In the server page, select Connection security.
+On the server page, select Connection security.

-Rule Name Start IP End IP AllowAllIps 0.0.0.0 255.255.255.255
+Rule name Start IP End IP AllowAllIps 0.0.0.0 255.255.255.255

 Get the connection information

 Hover your cursor over each field, and the copy icon appears to the right of the text.
-Click the copy icon as needed to copy the values.
+Select the copy icon as needed to copy the values.

-Connect to MySQL using mysql command-line tool
+Connect to MySQL by using the mysql command-line tool

 Let's first use the mysql command-line tool to illustrate how to connect to the server.
-You can use a web browser and the Azure Cloud Shell as described here without the need to install any additional software.
-If you have the mysql utility installed locally on your own machine, you can connect from there as well.
+You can also use a web browser and Azure Cloud Shell as described here without installing additional software.
+If you have the mysql utility installed locally, you can connect from there as well.

 For example, the following command connects to our example server:

-mysql --host myserver4demo.mysql.database.azure.com --user myadmin@myserver4demo --password
+mysql --host myserver4demo.mysql.database.azure.com --user myadmin@myserver4demo -p

-Once connected, the mysql utility displays a
+After it's connected, the mysql utility displays a

-mysql>prompt for you to type commands.
+mysql>prompt at which you can type commands.

-Example mysql output:
+Following is example mysql output:

 Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 65505 Server version: 188.8.131.52 MySQL Community Server (GPL) Copyright (c) 2000, 2017, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>

-If the firewall is not configured to allow the IP address of the Azure Cloud Shell, the following error occurs:
+If the firewall is not configured to allow the IP address of Azure Cloud Shell, the following error occurs:

 ERROR 2003 (28000): Client with IP address 123.456.789.0 is not allowed to access the server.

-To resolve the error, make sure the server configuration matches the steps in the Configure a server-level firewall rule section of the article.
+To resolve the error, make sure the server configuration matches the steps in the "Configure a server-level firewall rule" section of the article.

-statusat the mysql> prompt once it is connected.
+statusat the mysql> prompt.

-For additional commands, see MySQL 5.7 Reference Manual- Chapter 4.5.1.
+For additional commands, see MySQL 5.7 Reference Manual--Chapter 4.5.1.

 Create a blank database at the mysql> prompt by typing the following command: